delphix/linux-pkg/README.md

 The `update_upstream()` hook should only be defined for third party packages that need to be auto-updated.
-It is responsible for fetching the latest upstream source code into branch **upstream-HEAD** of our fetched repository in `packages/<package>/tmp/repo`.
+It is responsible for fetching the latest upstream source code on top of branch **upstream-HEAD** of our fetched repository in `packages/<package>/tmp/repo`.
 Note that any changes should be rebased on top of the **upstreams/master** branch.
 If changes are detected, file `packages/<package>/tmp/upstream-updated` should be created.